artitudinale1/tweepy-exercise/README.md

  - Add CSS , formatting and style
  - Add more functionality to create an Hook App for Django CMS (maybe updating Django as well :-/)

+<b>PLESE IF YOU EXPERIMENT ANY BUGS/ERRORS/PROBLEMS TESTiNG OR CHECKING OUT THIS PROJECT</b> report it though GITHUB or @ alex.garulli@gmail.com